RENYREYNOLDSON/CSVtoGoogleSlides/README.md

 - AWS Lambda functions can be defined in several languages.
 For this project Python3.12 has been used.
 - The CSVtoSlides function requires several external libraries, these libraries should be downloaded into a /Python folder and turned into a zip file.
 Then this zip should be uploaded into a AWS Lambda 'Layer'.
 This layer can then be added to the lambda function so that it can access those dependencies without having to upload them seperately for each new function.
 - For python the file should be called 'lambda_function.py' with the main function being 'lambda_handler(event, context)'.
 This can be edited within lambda!
+- For our asnch function we tweak the default parameters as needed:
+	Memory: 2048 MB
+	Timeout: 3 Minutes
+	Concurrency: 1000
+	Maximum age of event: 20 Minutes
+	Retry Attempts: 0
 ### CloudWatch
 - This service is used to monitor the usage of other AWS services, mainly to monitor the running of AWS lambda functions.
 ### IAM